Bethibande/finance-hub/README.md

 > [!CAUTION]
 > This project is still work-in-progress.
 > There's nothing to see here yet.
+>
+> Please note that a lot of the code here is going to be a bit messy since the project
+> is still in very early development.
+I'll get around to refactoring some stuff later.

 This is my personal finance app used for tracking my income and expenses.